microsoft/DynamicTelemetry/docs/docs/Demos.0.DurableID.md

 While both of these logging methods result in the same printf() ('flattened') log, the one with the Durable ID offers many extra goodies.

-Please recall the source snippets above;  when these two lines of code manifest in our database, they look as follows.
+Please recall the source snippets above: when these two lines of code manifest in our database, they look as follows.

 ![](../orig_media/Demo.0.DurableID.WithAndWithoutContrast.png)